Aikton: Toponymy

 'Aikton' "is OScand[inavian] 'eiki-tūn' or 'eik-tūn', 'oak tūn'.
 So, the meaning is probably 'oak-tree hamlet'. ('OScand' is most likely to be Old Norse).

 Parish

 Aikton is a parish, which was formerly an ancient parish in the county of Cumberland.It is five miles in length (from north to south) and two miles in breadth with an area of 6,156 acres – 1,829 of which was the village itself.
-This parish also includes the villages of Biglands, Gamelsby, Wampool and Wiggonby.
+This parish also includes the villages or hamlets of Biglands, Gamelsby, Wampool and Wiggonby.
 Until the 16th century the area was terrorised by border raiders, and the land formed one (demesne) of the two manors owned by the Burgh Barony, down to the death of Hugh de Morville in 1202.